 Go to the right places

 I’m sure it’s tempting to go to zoos and other ‘animal encounter’ sites where sedentary animals appear to be posing for your photos, but it’s just not natural, so please don’t support them.
+You can read more about the ethics of wildlife encounters here.
 Instead, increase your chances of taking epic wildlife photos by seeing animals in their natural habitat.
 How about lions, rhinos and wild dogs in Africa?
 Or jaguars, capybaras and llamas in South America?
 Asia is blessed with some of the most majestic creatures in the world, such as tigers in India and leopards and elephants in Sri Lanka.
 But remember there’s also plenty of wildlife available in your backyard.
 Just look at this cute little squirrel I found in a London park!

 Use the light

 This tip is true of most photography, but make sure you use the light to your advantage.
 Get out at sunrise or the all important ‘golden hour’ just before sun sets for the most beautiful light.
 You might even be lucky enough to capture some animals in silhouette, like this stunning sunrise in South Africa!